The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Introduction

-In Section\,\ref{sec4} we study regular-singular systems of first order.
-Such systems appear naturally in the context of the initial value problem for harmonic maps between cohomogeneity one manifolds.
-A lot of the presented results in Section\,\ref{sec4} are known, but they are somehow scattered in the literature.
-Here we provide an overview that will hopefully also be useful for future research works.
+Regular-singular systems of first order are examined in Section\,\ref{sec4}.
+Such systems arise naturally when dealing with the initial value problem for harmonic maps between cohomogeneity one manifolds.
+Many of the results shown in Section\,\ref{sec4} are already known, but they can be found scattered throughout the literature.
+We present an overview that we hope will be beneficial for future research.